cnp3/ebook/principles/transport.rst

 The transport layer
 -------------------

 The transport layer entity interacts with both a user in the application layer and the network layer.
 It improves the network layer service to make it usable by applications.
-From the application's viewpoint, the main limitations of the network layer service that its service is unreliable:
+From the application's viewpoint, the main limitations of the network layer service come from its unreliable service:

- - the network layer may corrupt data
+ - the network layer may corrupt data;
- - the network layer may loose data
+ - the network layer may loose data;
- - the network layer may not deliver data in-order
+ - the network layer may not deliver data in-order;
- - the network layer has an upper bound on maximum length of the data
+ - the network layer has an upper bound on maximum length of the data;
- - the network layer may duplicate data
+ - the network layer may duplicate data.

 To deal with these issues, the transport layer includes several mechanisms that depend on the service that it provides.
 It interacts with both the applications and the underlying network layer.

 .. figure:: /principles/figures/transport-entity.png
    :align: center
    :scale: 80

    Interactions between the transport layer, its user, and its network layer provider